zextras/tech-doc/source/carbonio-ce/admincli/ldap.rst

 |product| local authentication will not work: user login will not be
 allowed in case the external authentication is not reachable.

+.. index:: Authentication by CLI; LDAP, LDAP Authentication; by CLI,

 .. include:: /_includes/_admincli/ldap.rst

+.. index:: AD Authentication; by CLI, Authentication by CLI; AD,

 .. include:: /_includes/_admincli/ad-ce.rst